-The South East Clinical Senates comprise of two localities: The geographies of Hampshire, Thames Valley (1-4) and Kent, Surrey, Sussex (5-7).
+The South East Clinical Senate comprises the geographies of Hampshire, Thames Valley, Kent, Surrey and Sussex.
 Clinical senates are non-statutory with no executive authority or legal obligations.
 Since their inception in 2013, Clinical Senates have established trusted and credible relationships with local stakeholders within their specified geographies.
-These relationships have developed alongside the commissioning and regulatory landscape as it has continued to evolve, ensuring at all times continuing access to independent and impartial clinical advice.
+These relationships have developed alongside the commissioning and regulatory landscape.

-Clinical Senates act as a source of clinical leadership and impartial clinical advice to support commissioners and other stakeholders to make the best decisions about health care for their populations.
-Clinical senates’ advice may be provided to, or be of relevance to, a number of different bodies within the health and care system, including commissioners, providers, local government, improvement bodies and regulators, at a system and place based level.
+Clinical Senates act as a source of clinical leadership and impartial clinical advice to support Integrated Care Systems (ICS) and other stakeholders to make the best decisions about health and care for their populations.
+Clinical senates’ advice may be provided to, or be of relevance to, a number of different bodies within the health and care system, including commissioners, providers, local government, improvement bodies and regulators, at a system and place-based level.

 In order to be effective and credible, the Clinical Senate membership is multi-professional, geographically representative and spans the breadth and depth of commissioning and provider organisations.
 Members are clinical experts with strategic abilities, held in high regard in their respective fields.
 All members are expected to decouple institutional allegiances and obligations from their advisory role on the Senate.
 Clinical Senates have the opportunity to develop professional consensus to help local health communities make effective decisions about quality, equity, safety and efficiency.